My Journey ends here...

 ACTORS LAB

-Morris Carnovsky and his wife Phoebe, theater personages of the East Coast, had founded and headed this course which was considered as the West Coast branch of the New York Group Theater.
+Morris Carnovsky and his wife Phoebe, theater persons of the East Coast, had founded and headed this course,

-This group theater was conceived as a totally opposite answer to the theater of the 20's, view as a light and old-fashioned entertainment.
+This group theater was conceived as a totally opposite answer to the theater of the 20's, seen as a light and old-fashioned entertainment.

-Their view was the one of a new theater which reflected the Americans existence, who lived through a time of Great Depression.
+Their vision was the one of a new theater which reflected the Americans existence, who lived through a time of Great Depression.

-During its 10 years living and its some 20 productions, their intention not only has been reached, but also has changed forever the course of the American Theater.
+During its 10 years living and its some 20 productions, their intention not only has been reached, but has also changed the course of the American theater, forever.

 The Group Theater presented some works about the life conditions of the disadvantaged people, and took position against capitalism and for the left-wing ideas defense.

-The students usally studied plays about the difficulties of the working-men and working-women, allowing a critical discussion about captalism.
+The students usually studied plays about the difficulties of the working-men and working-women, allowing a critical discussion about capitalism.

 The Actors Lab was created in 1941 and broke up in 1952.

-Marilyn and a few starlets from the Fox were sent there to attend to the teaching courses.
+Marilyn and a few starlets from the Fox were sent there to attend the teaching courses.

-This work pleased a lot to Marilyn, who had been raised in the same environment as the one described in the plays.
+This work pleased a lot to Marilyn, who had been raised in the same environment like the one described in the plays.

-Phoebe Brand herself, remembers Marilyn as a meticulous pupil.
+Phoebe Brand herself remembered Marilyn as a meticulous student.

 She met the most distinguished personalities from the New York theater and was for the first time, in contact with the social and political concerns which would tortment her throughout her life.